-The ancient city of Persepolis is among the world’s greatest archaeological sites; the remains date all the way back to 515BC.
+The ancient city of Persepolis is among the world’s most significant archaeological sites; the remains date all the way back to 515BC.

 This makes the ruins soon to be 2,600 years old, and although only a small fraction of the structure remains, you can still easily understand what a magnificent city it must have been in its glory days.